chillych1cken/wedding/README.md

-Source code for our wedding website 👫 (https://we.shyamjos.com/) , Based on HTML theme https://freehtml5.co/wedding-free-html5-bootstrap-template-for-wedding-websites
+Source code for our wedding website originally from https://we.shyamjos.com/, removed wedding clock, added RSVP section with google polls, hotel suggestion section, events boxes further developed, added images.
+Highlights removed, if you need it, there is a script in highlights html that you can use.

 To set the countdown date see below section in `js/clock.js`